fabiolune/raspberrypi-kubernetes-setup/README.md

 ## Install cert manager

+Cert manager is a tool that simplifies the operations required to generate a tls certificate for a specific domain name.
+Clearly you need to have a domain name first, and for this you have some options/possibilities:

+- if your ISP provider gives you a static ip you can register a domain name and bind it to your ip
+- if you don't have a static ip, you can rely on a dynamic DNS service[^ddns]: most modern modems give you the possibility to automatically update the DNS resolution at every ip change (these services often offer a free plan to be manually renewed every month)

 The cert manager setup is done directly following the approach suggested in the official [documentation](https://cert-manager.io/docs/).

 First we need a dedicated namespace: